it3xl/git-repo-sync/README.md

 * For \*nix users - do not use outdated versions of bash.
 * Tune any automation to run **git-repo-sync** periodically - crones, schedulers, Jenkins, GitLab-CI, etc.
 Or do it yourself.

+## Thoughts

+You are welcomed to share your thoughts, for example in [issues](https://github.com/it3xl/git-repo-sync/issues)

 ## Contacts